 Evo has also added related brands with snowboard clothes, backpacks, ski and snowboard bags and other accessories below the main banners.

 SEO.
-All types of trending data can help you optimise your website pages for search engines.
+All types of trending data in Shopping Insight tool can help you optimise your website pages for search engines.

 For example, you can ask your copywriters to create articles about favourite snowboard or ski boots of sportsmen who participate in the Olympic Games or X Games last year with links to these or similar models on your site.
 Blogs will also be pleased to publish such type of content, prospects will be curious to find this information out, and you, in turn, will improve your link building quality which is essential for high ranking within the search results.